Motiur Rahman Nizami: Smuggling charges

 On 4 May 2011, Nizami was arrested on allegations of smuggling arms to Assamese insurgents in India in 2004.
 His bail petition on 7 September 2011 was denied.

 On 30 January 2014, Nizami and 13 co-conspirators were sentenced to death by hanging after being found guilty of smuggling arms.
+On 18 December 2024, the HC acquitted Nizami in the arms smuggling case filed over the sensational 10-truck arms haul in Chattogram, observing that there was nothing in the police report regarding who had smuggled the arms, from whom, and where.

 International Crimes Tribunal

-In 2009, the Awami League-led Bangladesh government established a tribunal in Bangladesh to investigate those suspected of committing atrocities during Bangladesh Liberation War in 1971.
-Nizami and eight other leaders of Jamaat-e-Islami were charged with war crimes by the prosecution, as were two leaders of the Bangladesh National Party.
+In 2009, the Awami League-led regime established a tribunal in Bangladesh to investigate those suspected of committing atrocities during the war in 1971.
+Nizami and eight other leaders of Jamaat-e-Islami were charged with war crimes by the prosecution, as were two leaders of the Bangladesh Nationalist Party.
 Opposition parties and human rights groups alleged political interference in the trial, given that all the accused were leading opposition politicians.
 Nizami was the last high-profile suspect to be tried for 1971 war crimes; the court delayed his verdict in June 2014 because of the state of his health.
 On 29 October 2014, it was announced that Nizami had been sentenced to death for war crimes committed during the 1971 independence war against Pakistan.

 Death

 On 11 May 2016, Nizami was hanged at Dhaka Central Jail, just days after the nation's highest court dismissed his final appeal to overturn the death sentence for atrocities committed during the country's 1971 war.
 He was hanged just before midnight (1800 GMT) after he refused to seek mercy from the President of Bangladesh.
 He was executed between 11:50 pm and 12:01 am midnight.
-He was buried at his family’s home in northern Bangladesh.
+He was buried at his family's home in northern Bangladesh.